SamGG/formation/1506_AdvancedCytometry/1510_coaching/README.md

-Here is the documented R script of the processing.
+Here is the documented R script for processing FlowJo export.